staskus/Blog/Content/notes/Trees and Graphs.md

 3 facts to know about BFS:
 1. Inorder traversal of BST is an array sorted in the ascending order.
-2. Successor = "after node", i.e. the next node, or the smallest node after the current one.
+2. Successor = "after node", i.e. the next node in "In order traversal (Left -> Node -> Previous)", or the smallest node after the current one.
-3. Predecessor = "before node", i.e. the previous node, or the largest node before the current one.
+3. Predecessor = "before node", i.e. the previous node "In order traversal (Left -> Node -> Previous)", or the largest node before the current one.

 ### Bidirectional Search